Environment Indoor Air Quality Assessment Using Fuzzy Inference

 Inference Engine

-The inference engine applies the rules to the fuzzified inputs and produces a fuzzy output.
+The inference engine applies the rules to the fuzzified inputs and produces a fuzzy output for assessment using fuzzy inference.
 This process involves:

 - Aggregation of Rules: Combining the effects of multiple rules.